pavlosvanis/Blackjack/README.md

 A Java-based implementation of the classic card game, Blackjack.
 This project allows players to compete against a computer dealer, adhering to standard Blackjack rules, with an intuitive graphical user interface designed for an engaging experience.

+> **Note**: This project was created during my initial stages of learning Java and serves as an example of how I applied core concepts like OOP, GUI design, and game logic early in my development journey.

 ---

 ## Features